 Some examples include

-In the autumn and spring, the winds tend to blow from the east and west, meaning that the Yacht Charter crews should take care if navigating here during this time of the year, as the weather can be very changing, sometimes with violent thunderstorms.
+In the autumn and spring, the winds tend to blow from the east and west, meaning that the yacht crews should take care if navigating here during this time of the year, as the weather can be very changing, sometimes with violent thunderstorms.

-The overall infrastructure in the Gulf of Corinth is aimed at smaller Yacht Charter pleasure crafts and most of the marinas are crowded (except for Corinth) but it’s worth going out if your way and taking your time to look left and right.
+The overall infrastructure in the Gulf of Corinth is aimed at smaller yacht pleasure crafts and most of the marinas are crowded (except for Corinth) but it’s worth going out if your way and taking your time to look left and right.

-Apart from the cities we mentioned, there are some more Yacht Charter anchoring places in
+Apart from the cities we mentioned, there are some more anchoring places in

-For use as anchoring place of Yacht Charter boats, you can also use the offshore islands
+For use as anchoring place of rental boats, you can also use the offshore islands

 Contact us by e-mail, fax or phone for availability of the yachts that most appeal to you.
 Choose a bareboat or Crewed Charter Yacht Now!